Ruitulyu/KAS-Analyzer/index.md

 1.20
 1.30
 1.23                 ---ratios.txt

+-b: please specify if you want to convert the normalized bedGraph files into bigWig files.
+DEFAULT: off.

+-s [assembly id]: please input the reference genome assembly id of bedGraph files. e.g. Human: hg18, hg19, hg38; Mouse: mm9, mm10, mm39; C.elegans: ce10, ce11; D.melanogaster: dm3, dm6; Rat: rn6, rn7; Zebra fish: danRer10, danRer11.
+Note: the assembly id need to be consistent with the normalized KAS-seq bedGraph files.
+REQUIRED only if -b was specified.

 -h/--help: print this help and exit.
 Note: The 'KAS-pipe2 normalize' shell script is applied to normalize spKAS-seq or KAS-seq data.